Chinese army constructing helipads, increasing troops in Pangong as buildup in Ladakh continues

 The activity is a sign of consolidating current positions and showing no intention of going back

-The Chinese army has started consolidating its positions in the Pangong Tso area, Indian Express has reported.
+Chinese army has started consolidating its positions in the Pangong Tso area amid soaring tensions between India and China on the Line of Actual Control (LAC) in Ladakh, Indian Express has reported.

 As per the report the Chinese are constructing a helipad at Finger 4 and has increased troops on the southern banks of Pangong Tso.
 The Indian Express while quoting an unnamed official reported, “the Chinese are telling us that they have no intention of going back or restoring the status quo as in April.